quantumlib/Cirq/docs/contributions/rfc_process.md

 The purpose of a Cirq Request for Comments (RFC) is to engage the Cirq community in development, by getting feedback from stakeholders and experts, and communicating design changes broadly.

-## What constitutes a Major features
+## What constitutes a major features

 Major features include the following:
-*   Features that drastically change the user experience or workflow of Cirq
+*   Features that drastically change the user experience or workflow of Cirq.
-*   Features that create new library dependencies for Cirq
+*   Features that create new library dependencies for Cirq.
-*   New simulators, samplers, protocols, devices, or packages
+*   New simulators, samplers, protocols, devices, or packages.
-*   Features that drastically change performance of Cirq
+*   Features that drastically change performance of Cirq.
-*   Features that maintainers disagree/debate about
+*   Features that maintainers disagree/debate about.

 Not Major features include the following:

-*   Fixing a bug
+*   Fixing a bug.
-*   Extending the functionality of an existing method in a natural way
+*   Extending the functionality of an existing method in a natural way.

 If you are not sure if a feature constitute as a “major feature”, just submit a github issue with a description, and one of the maintainers will flag the issue as a major feature if necessary